NASA's Johnson Space Center in Houston has been the agency's human spaceflight hub for half a century, though not always under its current name.

 JSC is also leading development of the Space Exploration Vehicle, which can be configured to fly freely through space or sit atop a 12-wheeled chassis to become a rover about the size of a pickup truck.
 Either way, the SEV's pressurized cabin can carry two astronauts on 14-day trips.

 Space Center Houston is the Johnson Space Center's visitors center.
 Exhibits and tours offer a look at spacecraft, astronaut gear, laboratories and training facilities.
 The center is open every day except Dec.
 25. Also, Oct.
 8 is reserved for home-schooled visitors.
-Space Center Houston is located at 1601 NASA Parkway, about 25 miles south of downtown Houston.
+Space Center Houston is located at 1601 NASA Parkway, about 25 miles south of downtown Houston and right next door to Johnson Space Center.